Streetscape design guide and specification

 • requirements and processes for creating an adoptable streetscape

-The Guide complements the policies set out in the Development Plan Documents (DPD) and Frameworks of the Local Planning Authorities.
+The Guide supports the policies in the Development Plan Documents (DPD) and frameworks of the Local Planning Authorities.

-The Council has produced a Streetscape Design Guide and Specification to aid architects, engineers, planners, developers, designers and other professionals in preparing transport infrastructure related to new developments.
+We have created a Streetscape Design Guide and Specification to help architects, engineers, planners, developers, designers, and other professionals when planning transport infrastructure for new developments.

-The Streetscape Design Guide and Specification will be updated periodically.
+The Streetscape Design Guide and Specification will be updated below periodically:

 Pre planning advice

-The Early Technical Assessment (ETA) of offsite highway works, during the lifetime of the planning application is a precursor to the Section 278 process and is not an iterative process.
+The Early Technical Assessment (ETA) of offsite highway works during the planning application process is an initial step before the Section 278 process and is not meant to be repeated.

-The ETA process will enable a more rigorous assessment of the off-site highway improvements submitted as part of the planning application and should give developers greater confidence that their proposals are deliverable in compliance with both National and Worcestershire County Council design specifications.
+The ETA process allows for a thorough review of the proposed off-site highway improvements included in the planning application.
+This should give developers more confidence that their plans will meet both Ours and the National design standards.

-In order to produce an assessment of the off-site highway works within the timescales allotted to the planning process (8 to 12 weeks) the level of information required is reduced from that normally needed to initiate a Section 278 submission.
+To complete the review of the off-site highway works within the 8 to 12 weeks allowed for the planning process, the information required is less than what is usually needed to start a Section 278 submission.

 Was this page useful?